hamlibdk/HAMLIB-SDK/README.md

 Some environment variables have been renamed.
 While not really critical, other scripts have been modified to reflect this change in nomenclature.

+The [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) package has been required to be released as [Qt][] no longer is released in 32bit/x86 versions.
+This candidate updates references in the [Qt][] deployment scripts to update x86 references to x64references.

+**Note:** The [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) update should NOT be needed by most "ongoing" users with working deployments.
+The [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) update is essential for new deployments to work properly.

 ************************************************************************************
 **The Project needs contributors - Especially for management and to write Cross-Language Documentation !**
 ************************************************************************************